eurostat/NLP4Stat/Use case D/README.md

       - This is the same code but implemented with the [DeepPavlov](https://deeppavlov.ai/) framework and also with some changes and improvements.
       - Instructions are included at the top of the notebook.
       - The requirements (CUDA-enabled GPU) and the targets of the conversation with the databot (either datasets or SE Glossary articles) are the same.
+  - Working_Use_Case_D_DeepPavlov_v2.ipynb:
+      - This is the same code, under development, adjusted (June 2022) to read all data with SPARQL queries from the Knowledge Database.
+Also added the terms and definitions from Eurostat's Concepts and Definitions Database in the fine-tuning stage.